 1. Clickable Interface:

-• You can add text, images, or both to it and combine it with event handling.
+You can easily add text, images, or tooltips.

 Some More: